brightmart/text_classification/README.md

 classic, so they may be good to serve as baseline models. each model has a test function under model class. you can run

-it to performance toy task first. the model is independent from dataset.
+it to performance toy task first. the model is independent from data set.

-<a href='https://github.com/brightmart/text_classification/blob/master/multi-label-classification.pdf'>check here for

-formal report of large scale multi-label text classification with deep learning</a>
+<a href='https://github.com/brightmart/text_classification/blob/master/multi-label-classification.pdf'>check here for formal report of large scale multi-label text classification with deep learning</a>

 several models here can also be used for modelling question answering (with or without context), or to do sequences generating.